Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints：

-- Tenants cannot be assigned to a Category until the rotationCycle is set.
+- Cannot be assigned to a Category until the rotationCycle is set.

 ### assignmentSheet